LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/getting-started.md

 The **Logs** section is for analysing your functions' past invocations by searching through the logs you defined.
 [More information on logging your function can be found here](function-as-a-service-developing-with-faas-overview.html).

 The **Settings** section provides access to the available settings of Functions.
-Currently, users are able to whitelist domains, email reporting and maintain secrets (i.e. OAuth tokens).
+Currently, users are able to whitelist domains, set up email reporting and maintain secrets (e.g. OAuth tokens).

 Once you've familiarized yourself with the different sections of the UI, it's time to create your first function.